ahzng/MemeAI/README.md

 ## Introduction

 :wave:Hey there!
 My name is SymbolAI.
-I have been trained to recognize images of human symbols, such as numbers, letters, and mathematical notation.
+I have been trained to recognize images of single digit numbers and mathematical notation.

 On average, I have a ***95% success rate***.